■ Enrolment Policy

 - The student is expected to attend all lessons, be on time and behave in a responsible manner at all times.
 You will be marked absent if you arrive in class after 9.15am and 11.00am for your morning classes or after 1.10pm for your afternoon class, except for Wednesday afternoon when class starts at 1.15pm.
 You will have to see the DOS if you arrive the class late.
 You will be given a Late Entry Slip if you reason is acceptable.
 If not, you will have to wait for the next session of the class.

 - AEC reserves the right to expel any student who breaks New Zealand law or AEC rules, or fails to attend 100% of the course enrolled for.
-The student will be given one verbal warning and three written warnings in an attempt to remedy the problem prior to expulsion.
+The student will be given one verbal warning and two written warnings in an attempt to remedy the problem prior to expulsion.
 At least one week is given for you to change your conduct.
 If you are not present to sign the written warning after one week, the next warning will be issued.
 Breach of New Zealand law will lead to immediate expulsion.

 - In the case of expulsion, AEC will advise the New Zealand Immigration Service and will not refund any fees.